 - Griggsville-Perry High School

-Students meet once a week after school with their Upward Bound Advisor at their high school.
+Students meet once a week after or during school with their Upward Bound Advisor at their high school.
 During the meeting, students learn about various topics that help them with their high school academics, college information, college financial aid information, and much more.

 During the weekly meetings, students also have the opportunity to meet with a tutor to get assistance with their high school academics to ensure students’ grades stay on track for college admission requirements.